HaripriyaGnanasekaran/Python-for-Data-Science/README.md

-While self teaching Data Sciene to myself, I created this repository.
-As a process I developed many jupyter notebooks as class notes.
-Some of them are easy to read.
-Feel free to contribute or edit the mistakes in the notebooks.
+Idea of this repository is to create an machine learning application using Python.
+Initially many small problems like predicting the price of a car, predicting factors influencing housing price, predicting rate of spread of virus to a specific location etc., will be implemented with a future outlook to create a large scale machine learning implementation.

-# Future of this repository
+#### Future of this repository
-In future, all my own works related to machine learning and AI will be deposited here.
-Dream project is to create a AI coach for badminton men's singles games.

-#### Business understanding.
-Can we make an model to predict the necessary shots to be played by a player after analyzing the recorded video until first break?
-Can we make a model to predict the win and loss percentage based on the shots played and increment in win/loss ratio if the advice based on shots are followed?
+In the large scale implementation, focus is to create an AI Personal Coach (for sports: initially to badminton).

-#### Current project
+#### Current projects

-##### Predict the price of car from its attributes.
+##### 1. Predict the price of car from its attributes.

-#### Analytical approach
+This is the first small scale implementation.
+This project uses the data from UCI website.
+Data consists of features of car and the price it was sold in the year of 1985.
+This analysis will thus not predict the car prices accurately for this year.
+However, the idea is create a basic framework.
+Provided with a recent data, the hope is that the small program can predict the car price accurately.

 Data of used car prices were analyzed using the python script.
-Below you see a correlation heat map showing the important attributes contributing towards the price.

-A multiple regression techniques will be used to make a prediction of the price.
-Work in progress...
+Below you see some of the data visualization, normalization techniques used.
+Both linear and multiple regression models from the Python sklearn (class) linear_model (method) are used.
+This project is still under developement.
+Preliminary results are know however.

 <img src="https://ramanathanvaradharajan.files.wordpress.com/2020/02/websiteimage.png" alt="Workflow" width="500" height="500">

 ##### More to come in future ....

-Contains:
-* Python tutorials (for applications to Data Science and AI)
+Have fun!
+Feel free to contribute or comment.
+You can contact me through
+ramanathan.varadharajan@outlook.com (please use a subject line: Python for data science)